pharo-project/pheps/phep-proposal.md

 * New parse node class, `RBOptimizedNode`, under `RBValueNode`--sibling to `RBLiteralNode`.
 * New lexer token class, `RBOptimizedToken`, with additional case in `RBCanner>>scanLiteral`.
 * New `RBParser>>parseOptimizedExpression`, called when an optimized token is encountered as a primitive value or within another literal.

+#### Error reporting

+The body of a compile-time expression is parsed in the same pass as the rest of the method, so parse errors are reported as normal.
+If an error occurs when evaluating the compile-time expression, this should either:
+* Produce a walkback similar to if the expression had been evaluated directly as a DoIt, or
+* Appear in the UI similar to a parse error, with the error range set to the entirety of the compile-time expression and the specific error message as the tooltip etc.

+Some thought is probably needed as to when to take each approach--the walkback is the most straightforward for interactive development, but when loading code from disk it may be preferable to treat the method like any other compilation failure...though I realize I don't know if Pharo has the ability, as Dolphin does, to install a stub method with the correct source but which simply throws an error when called.
+Fully compiling the rest of the method but giving the CTE a value of `nil` could be a viable in-between approach that would for sure leave the source intact for the user to fix.

 ### Syntax highlighting, formatting, etc